devesh48/user-login-system/README.md

 # User Login System

-## Completely built on nodeJs

 ## Description of project

+Completely built on nodeJs.
 It will take user input credentials using jade built forms and submit it to nodeJs service.
 NodeJs service will be connected to MongoDB through local host server and send data to mongoDB using models.
 Before sending to data to MongoDB, Password field will be encrypted using Bcrypt module.
 Therefore Data base will be having encrypted password.